UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

 mse_sd <- sd(cv10_mse_list)
 ```

 This time, the estimates vary very little, with a standard deviation of only 0.5394957.
-This shows that the 10-fold cross validation method produces estimates much more reliable and unbiased than that of the validation set approach.
+This shows that the 10-fold cross validation method produces estimates much more reliable and unbiased than those of the validation set approach.
 However, the mean of the estimates using this method is almost identical to the mean of the MSEs from repeating the validation set approach 100 times.

 #### Question 7